carlos-montiers/enhancedbatch/docs/behaviors/echo-features.md

 ---

-EnhancedBatch add features to the echo command.
+Enhanced Batch add features to the echo command.

 ## Echo without new line
 Use the `;` character as separator of the echo command for not print a new line at the end